nox-vobiscum/estpoker/docs/BRIEFING.md

-# EST Poker — BRIEFING
+# RBS' Estimation Poker — BRIEFING

 This document captures the shared baseline for the project, the local working environment, our collaboration workflow, and the testing strategy.
 It’s meant to be stable, concise, and actionable.